 Can I hike with my dog?
 Pets are allowed in the park areas, except the nature preserve, Conkle’s Hollow.
 They must be on a 6-foot or less leash at all times and cannot swim in the creeks or waterways.
 There is a zero-tolerance policy for dogs exhibiting aggressive or potentially dangerous behavior.
 Please remember that most areas have cliffs, steep steps, and narrow passages not suitable for pets.

-Legends state locals named the recess cave of Old Man’s Cave for a trapper by the name of Retzler who lived and died within the shelter along with his hound dog.
-The bodies of the old man and dog were found and reburied, but the exact spot is unknown.
+Locals named the recess cave Old Man’s Cave for a trapper named Retzler, who lived and died within the shelter along with his hound dog, Harper.
+The skeletal remains of the old man and dog were discovered within the recess cave and became a tourist attraction during the late 1800s and early 1900s before the remains were properly reburied.
+However, the exact spot of the reburial is unknown.
 Legends also tell the old man and his hound dog haunt the cave!
+The name Richard Rowe (Roe), which was once associated with Old Man’s Cave, was inaccurately given to the trapper in the 1970s-Richard Roe is a fictitious name used during legal proceedings when a male character’s identity is not known!

 Of course!
 The Hocking Hills region is full of ghost stories, folklore, and legends.